Northern Australia

-Although it comprises 45% of the total area of Australia, Northern Australia has only 5% of the Australian population (1.3 million in 2019).
-However, it includes several sources of Australian exports, being coal from the Great Dividing Range in Queensland/New South Wales and the natural gas and iron ore of the Pilbara region in WA.
+Although it comprises 53% of the total area of Australia, Northern Australia has only 5.2% of the Australian population (1.4 million).
+However, it includes several sources of Australian exports, being coal from the Great Dividing Range in Queensland/New South Wales and the natural gas and iron ore of the Pilbara region in Western Australia.
 It also includes major natural tourist attractions, such as Uluru (Ayers Rock), the Great Barrier Reef and the Kakadu National Park.

 Geography and climate

 Almost all of Northern Australia is a huge ancient craton that has not experienced geological upheaval since the end of the Precambrian.
 The only exception to this generalisation is the Wet Tropics of northern Queensland, where active volcanoes have been present as recently as the Pleistocene.

 The vast craton in the north and west contains a number of quite rugged mountain ranges, of which the highest are the MacDonnell and Musgrave Ranges on the southern border of the Northern Territory.
 These rise to over 1500 m, but the most spectacular features are the deep gorges of rivers such as the Finke.
 Most of the craton, however, is distinctly flat and generally low-lying with an average elevation of around 400 m, whilst in the Lake Eyre Basin most of the land is not far above sea level.
+Northern Australia is known for its abundance of pristine beaches.
+These beaches have seen an increase in marine debris floating in from Asia.

+Major settlements in the region include Darwin, Cairns, Townsville, Mackay, Rockhampton, Gladstone and Mount Isa.

 The climate of the north of Australia ranges from arid (Köppen BWh) in the south to monsoonal (Köppen Aw) in the Top End and Kimberley.
 On the eastern coast, however, the climate is much more humid and ranges from humid sub-tropical (Köppen Cfa around Brisbane and Cwa further north) to humid tropical (Köppen Am and Af) in the Wet Tropics.
 Except in the western part of the Pilbara and Gascoyne where the heaviest rain often occurs from May to July under northwest cloudbands, rainfall is heavily concentrated in the "summer" months from November to March.
 For instance, in Burketown, the months May to September are rainless in over fifty percent of years, with over eighty percent of Augusts having no rain.

 Temperatures in summer are generally unpleasantly hot apart from the eastern coastal belt.
 Maximum temperatures elsewhere between October and April range from 30 C in the south in April to around 40 C in the inland Pilbara and Kimberley before the wet season breaks.
 Further north, maxima are consistently around 32 C but extreme humidity makes conditions very unpleasant.
 On the coast, maxima in January range from 29 C in the south to 32 C, with minima generally around 21 C.

 In July, temperatures show a wider range, from 31 C in the north to around 19 C in the south, where minima can be as low as 5 C in Alice Springs in June and July.